libriscv/rvscript/README.md

 This repository implements a game engine scripting system using [libriscv](https://github.com/fwsGonzo/libriscv) as a backend.
 It has some basic timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.

+The environment is freestanding C++17 (or later) with RTTI and exceptions.
+Several CRT functions have been implemented as system calls, and will have native speeds.

 # Getting started

 Run `setup.sh` to make sure that libriscv is initialized properly.
 Then go into the engine folder and run: